TorbenJakobsen/setup_proxmox_as_hypervisor/README.rst

 Not showing console
 ===================

-If the console does not show in Proxmox - it happens for Debian.
+If the PVE web console does not show for a container - it happens for Debian.

-Open *server* console (e.g. :code:`pve2`):
+Open the *Node* console (e.g. :code:`pve2`):

 .. code:: bash

   pct enter vmid

 For example :code:`pct enter 1001`.

+From :code:`man pct`

+  :code:`pct - Tool to manage Linux Containers (LXC) on Proxmox VE`